flesler/parallel/README.md

--t, --trim              Trims the input of leading and trailing spaces and tabs [default false] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -v, --verbose           Output additional information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help              Print this message and exit
+-t, --trim              Trims the input of leading and trailing spaces and tabs [default false] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -b, --bg                Run commands in background and exit -v, --verbose           Output additional information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help              Print this message and exit